Dana Economy: paying for your retreat

 The vast majority of our income comes from donations made by friends and visitors such as yourselves, so we ask you to make a donation towards the running of the retreat centre, as part of your contribution toward your retreat.

-Our suggested donations (in addition to the booking fee) for 2021:
+Our suggested donations (in addition to the booking fee) for 2024 (higher / lower level):

 If you cannot afford to give these rates then please feel free to give what you can.
 Likewise, if you are able to give more, then please consider doing so.

-Under the current circumstances we are asking people to make a donation in advance of arrival, either online or by phone.
+We ask people to make a donation on booking or in advance of arrival, either online or by phone.
 It is also possible to give a donation while you are here.
 Donations can be made by credit/debit card, cheque or cash.

 ongoing donations

-You may also wish to support Dhanakosa ongoingly through a regular donation by standing order.
+You may also wish to support Dhanakosa ongoingly through a regular donation.
 Please see giving to Dhanakosa for more information.

 the dana economy explained*